cortexlabs/cortex/README.md

 <br>

-## Integrate with your CI/CD and observability tools
+## CI/CD and observability integrations

 **Provisioning** - provision clusters with declarative configuration or a Terraform provider.